James M. Shuart Stadium: Lacrosse

 The New York Lizards used the facility as their home field for part of the 2001 season and the full 2002 season.
 During their first year, they became the inaugural Major League Lacrosse champions.
 The team returned in 2009 and called the stadium their official home until 2020.
 After the 2020 season the MLL merged with the Premier Lacrosse League bringing an end to the New York Lizards franchise.

-In 2021 the stadium hosted 5 Premier Lacrosse League games over the 4th of July weekend.
+In 2021 the stadium hosted 5 Premier Lacrosse League games over 4 July weekend.
 Making the stadium a tour site for future PLL events.
+PLL hosted a weekend of games in 2022 and is the 2023 Semifinals site on September 10.

 Soccer

 The original New York Cosmos played at the stadium between 1972 and 1973.
 They won their first NASL Championship at the stadium in 1972.
 The new Cosmos began playing there in 2013.
 Shuart Stadium also played host to the most recent United States men's match in New York state, when the U.S. hosted Ecuador in a friendly match on November 30, 1984.

 Shuart Stadium was also the venue for the Long Island Rough Riders of professional soccer's A-League.